sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 Use a dedicated application pool per customer only if you need to satisfy requirements for isolation.
 Use dedicated web applications for tenants that require customizations affecting resources that are shared across a web application, such as the web.config file.

 When combining multiple tenants in a single web application, use a dedicated web application for all authenticated content and a separate dedicated web application for all anonymous content.
 This method requires two separate subscriptions IDs for tenants with both types of content.
-This method swill also simplify licensing.
+This method will also simplify licensing.

 Don't allow full-trust code to be deployed to sites.